ryantd42/NY-Legislative-Git/2023/A7494B-2023/bill.md

   ___________

- Introduced by M. of A. LUNSFORD, STIRPE, SHIMSKY, ARDILA, McMAHON, BRON- SON,  LAVINE, GONZALEZ-ROJAS, DICKENS, SIMON, BURDICK -- read once and referred to the Committee on Health -- recommitted to the Committee on Health in accordance  with  Assembly  Rule  3,  sec.
-2  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced by M. of A. LUNSFORD, STIRPE, SHIMSKY, ARDILA, McMAHON, BRON- SON,  LAVINE,  GONZALEZ-ROJAS, DICKENS, SIMON, BURDICK, SAYEGH, LEVEN- BERG -- read once and referred to the Committee on Health -- recommit- ted to the Committee on Health in accordance  with  Assembly  Rule  3, sec.
+2  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported from  committee, advanced  to a third reading, amended and ordered reprinted, retaining its place on the order of third reading

  AN ACT to amend the public health law and the  agriculture  and  markets law, in relation to requiring allergen labeling for prepackaged foods

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The public health law is amended by adding  a  new  section 1357 to read as follows:
   §  1357.
 ALLERGEN LABELING FOR PREPACKAGED FOODS.
 1. AS USED IN THIS SECTION, THE FOLLOWING TERMS SHALL HAVE THE FOLLOWING MEANINGS:
   (A) "PREPACKAGED FOOD" MEANS FOOD  THAT  IS  PREPARED,  PREPACKED  AND OFFERED  OR  SOLD  TO  CUSTOMERS ON THE SAME PREMISES.
 PREPACKAGED FOOD DOES NOT INCLUDE FOOD THAT IS NOT IN PACKAGING OR IS  PACKAGED  AFTER  A CUSTOMER HAS ORDERED.
   (B) "FOOD ESTABLISHMENT" MEANS ANY PLACE FOOD IS PREPARED AND INTENDED FOR  OFF-PREMISES  CONSUMPTION,  INCLUDING ALL DELIS, BAKERIES, SANDWICH SHOPS, ICE CREAM PARLORS, CAFETERIAS AND FOOD  TRUCKS  OPERATING  WITHIN THE STATE.
   (C) (I) "MAJOR FOOD ALLERGEN" MEANS:
   (A) MILK, EGGS, FISH, CRUSTACEAN SHELLFISH, TREE NUTS, WHEAT, PEANUTS, SESAME, AND SOYBEANS; AND
   (B)  A FOOD INGREDIENT THAT CONTAINS PROTEIN DERIVED FROM A FOOD NAMED IN CLAUSE (A) OF THIS SUBPARAGRAPH.
   (II) "MAJOR FOOD ALLERGEN" DOES NOT INCLUDE:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD11261-08-4
+ A. 7494--B  2

   (A) ANY HIGHLY REFINED OIL DERIVED FROM A FOOD SPECIFIED IN CLAUSE (A) OF SUBPARAGRAPH (I) OF THIS PARAGRAPH OR  ANY  INGREDIENT  DERIVED  FROM SUCH HIGHLY REFINED OIL; OR

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11261-04-4
- A. 7494--A  2

   (B)  ANY  INGREDIENT THAT IS EXEMPT UNDER THE PETITION OR NOTIFICATION PROCESS SPECIFIED IN THE FOOD ALLERGEN LABELING AND CONSUMER  PROTECTION ACT OF 2004, AS AMENDED.
   2. EVERY  FOOD  ESTABLISHMENT SHALL LABEL ALL PREPACKAGED FOOD WITH A WRITTEN NOTIFICATION ON THE PACKAGE OR ON A LABEL ATTACHED TO THE  PACK-